 Before you start the claims process, you need detailed information on what your auto accident has cost you.
-Since there may well be ongoing medical costs, you’ll need to keep track of them, too.
+You’ll need to keep track of ongoing medical bills too.
 You can also document pain and suffering with photos of your injuries, pain medications you’ve been prescribed, and statements from your doctor or physical therapist.
 Include your transportation costs to and from medical appointments and lost income from not being able to work.

 3. Get the medical care you need.

 After a serious injury accident, you’re going to need ongoing medical attention.
 Often, chiropractic care and physical therapy are necessary.
 Don’t deny yourself the care you need because you’re concerned about not getting reimbursed by your insurance company.
-Your health and well-being is too important
+Your health and well-being are too important.

 4. Don’t sell yourself short.